e-picas/bash-utils/README.md

     wget --no-check-certificate https://github.com/e-picas/bash-utils/archive/master.tar.gz
     tar -xvf master.tar.gz
     cd bash-utils*
-    ./make.sh install /usr/local/bin
+    make install DESTDIR=/usr/local/bin

-You can use the `make.sh` script to clean-up an installed library or update it ; to get a full usage, run `./make.sh`.
+You can use the `make` command to clean-up an installed library or update it ; to get a full usage, run `make`.

 Starter template